MicrosoftDocs/bot-docs/articles/v4sdk/bot-activity-handler-concept.md

 ### [JavaScript](#tab/javascript)

-The main bot logic is defined in the bot code, here called `bots\echoBot.js`. `EchoBot` derives from `ActivityHandler`. `ActivityHandler` defines various events for different types of activities, and you can modify your bot's behavior by registering event listeners, such as with `onMessage` and `onConversationUpdate` here.
+The main bot logic is defined in the bot code.
+To implement a bot as an activity handler, extend `ActivityHandler`. `ActivityHandler` defines various events for different types of activities, and you can modify your bot's behavior by registering event listeners, such as with `onMessage` and `onConversationUpdate`.

 Use these methods to register listeners for each type of event: